· · ·

 You may still use 10 ounces of tomato sauce or even crushed tomatoes, but you may want to simmer the meat a bit longer until the sauce has thickened to your satisfaction.

-Ingredients Needed to Make Sloppy Joes
+Ingredients for Sloppy Joes

-(See the full recipe at the bottom of this post.)
+(As a Walmart Affiliate, I earn from qualified purchases at the links below.
+See the full recipe at the bottom of this post.)

 Instructions for Making This Recipe